sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 A simple image processing example.

 Burning into M1s Dock, screen displays what the camera captured, press the side key to change image operator.
 Set the baudrate to 2000000, to see the image operator state by the small serial port.

+Click the RST key to reset the bl808, and we can see the information about the camera from the small serial port when the board boots, to know if there is some error with the camera.

 <img src="./../../../../zh/maix/m1s/other/assets/start/example_image_processing_demo.jpg" alt="example_image_processing_demo" width="45%">
 <img src="./../../../../zh/maix/m1s/other/assets/start/example_image_processing_demo_uart.jpg" alt="example_image_processing_demo_uart" width="45%">